CircuitLord/NotReaper/README.md

 [october](https://www.youtube.com/channel/UCEEYUbrnMtNs7XGbOp4Gbdg): Concept artist, graphics designer, and bugtester.

-All the awesome people on Audica Modding Discord who've reported bugs and tested it out.
+And all the awesome people on Audica Modding Discord who've reported bugs and tested it out.

 ## History